DaveShuckerow/pirate-badge/README.md

 This initializer is a good introduction to asynchronous programming in Dart.
 The `async` keyword indicates that this method is asynchronous.
-When readyThePirates is called, it will return an object known as a Future immediately.
+When readyThePirates is called, it will return a Future immediately.
 This is similar to a Promise or a Pipeline in other languages.
 Code that calls readyThePirates will keep executing with the Future it returned in memory.  readyThePirates will continue executing, and make an async call of its own to HttpRequest.getString.
 The `await` keyword tells this method to